iZettle/api-documentation/pusher-api/pusher-api-tutorial-overview.md

     "timestamp": "<event timestamp in ISO-8601 format>" }
 ```
-For example, if you subscribe to the `InventoryTrackingStarted` event, when that event happens at the Zettle Go app, you will receive a notification as follows:
+For example, if you subscribe to the `InventoryTrackingStarted` event, when that event happens at the Zettle Go app, you will receive a notification that looks similar to the following:

 ```json
 {